AMWA-TV/nmos-scalability/README.md

 - Launch the host
 - Choose *Devices > Insert Guest Additions CD image...*

-(The VBoxGuestAdditions.iso is installed as part of VirtualBox.)
+(The *VBoxGuestAdditions.iso* image is installed as part of VirtualBox.)

 Log in and run the following commands: